ikvmnet/ikvm-maven/README.md

 </ItemGroup>
 ```

+## Underspecified Dependencies

+It is fairly common for Java developers to underspecify dependencies within Maven.
+For instance, if their library is often used
+as a dependency of another aggregate package, or another library, at runtime, they can be reasonably certain classes they rely on will exist.
+Also, if they do not exist, but the specific code path that requires dependent classes is never hit, users won't experience any issue.

+However, since IKVM is statically compiling assemblies, we need to be able to properly track dependencies between
+each assembly we might be building.
+We can't fully build Library A if it depends on missing classes from Library B.
+As such, IKVM.Maven.Sdk requires that Maven dependencies be fully specified.

+But, we aren't the authors of Maven artifacts.
+Nor can we provide local overrides for missing Maven dependencies, as the
+Maven artifacts need to be available to any user who might indirectly add a reference through a NuGet package.
+Therefor,
+if you encounter an underspecified or missing dependency in Maven, the proper place to fix it is in Maven.
+Report the missing
+dependency to the authors of the Maven library you are attempting to use.

 ## Transitive Dependencies

 The `<MavenReference />` item group operates similar to a `dependency` in Maven.
 All transitive dependencies are